Global coverage

 Overcoming change resistance

 Successfully overcoming resistance is crucial for any transformation effort, especially when mistrust in leadership is a key barrier.
-With mistrust being the primary reason for resisting change, organisations need to focus on building transparency and trust.
+With mistrust being the primary reason for resisting change, organizations need to focus on building transparency and trust.

 41% of employees resist change due to distrust in leadership, represented in a pink circular chart